-On May 27, 2019, the Group entered into a senior debt bank facility ("the facility"), totaling $\in$ 120 million, with Société Générale and KommunalKredit ("the lenders"), that is expected to address Group funding needs for the coming years.
-In the consolidated statement of financial position as at December 31, 2020, the carrying value of the senior debt amounts to $\in$ 67,579 thousand.
-On March 31, 2021, the Group completed a drawdown of $\notin$ 24,202 thousand on the facility, leaving an undrawn amount of $\notin$ 20,113 thousand.
-The facility, which will expire in May 2026, includes loan covenants related to EBITDA, revenue and interest expenses determined in accordance with Dutch GAAP.
-As the Group transitioned to IFRS, the loan covenants may be revisited with the lenders as per the facility agreement.
+On May 27, 2019, the Group entered into a senior debt bank facility ("the facility"), totaling £00 million, with Société Générale and KommunalKredit ("the lenders").
+During the year ended December 31, 2021, the Group completed three drawdowns on the facility for a total amount of £44,315 thousand.
+As a result of these drawdowns, the Group has utilized the maximum amount of credit as allowed under the facility as of December 2, 2021.
+The facility, which will expire in May 2026, includes loan covenants based on increasing performance criteria related to EBITDA, revenue and interest expenses determined in accordance with Dutch GAAP.
+As the Group recently transitioned to IFRS, the loan covenants may be revisited with the lenders as per the facility agreement.
 For all reporting periods presented, the Group met its covenants that were determined in accordance with Dutch GAAP.
-The Company expects to continue to meet the increasing performance criteria outlined in the prevailing loan covenants.
-In addition, as at December 31, 2020, the Company's shareholder has issued loans to the Company in the amount of €92,031 thousand, including accrued but unpaid interest.
-The notional and accrued interest of the shareholder loans will mature in 2035.
-The Group continues to seek for the additional funding solutions to accelerate future growth and expansion.
+The Group expects to continue to meet the increasing performance criteria outlined in the prevailing loan covenants.

+In addition, the Company's shareholder has issued loans to the Group.
+The principal and accrued interest of the shareholder loans will mature in 2035.
+The Group continues to seek additional funding solutions to accelerate future growth and expansion.

-Refer to Note 24 for information on the terms and conditions of the senior debt bank facility and the shareholder loans.
-Refer to Note 30 for information on loan covenants related to the senior debt bank facility.
+Refer to Note 24 for information on the terms and conditions of the senior debt bank facility and the shareholder loans and Note 31 for information on loan covenants related to the senior debt bank facility.